What Are the Side Effects of Naloxone?

 Naloxone binds to opioid receptors before opioids do, effectively stopping an overdose because the brain is not being affected by substances.
 However, naloxone has a short half-life, so this is a stop-gap measure while waiting for EMS.
 Still, lawmakers and physicians alike hail naloxone as a “rescue shot,” because it is one of the most effective ways of treating people in the midst of an opioid overdose.

-Potential Side Effects
+Potential Side Effects of Naloxone

-Although side effects from naloxone are not common, they can occur, so it is important to know what to look for.
-Serious side effects include:
+While naloxone allergies are extremely rare and it is not considered addictive, it does cause some side effects.
+Side effects from naloxone are not common, but they can and do occur, so it is important to know what to look for.

-- Changes in blood pressure
+- Changes in blood pressure.

-- Rapid heartbeat
+- Rapid heartbeat.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Shaking, sweating, or withdrawal symptoms (which can become dangerous if untreated)
+- Shaking, sweating, or withdrawal symptoms (which can become dangerous if untreated).

-- Shortness of breath or rapid breathing
+- Shortness of breath or rapid breathing.

-- Irregular heart rate
+- Irregular heart rate.

 Some other, less serious but still negative side effects of naloxone include:

-- Dry cough
+- Dry cough.

-- Headache or migraine
+- Headache or migraine.

-- Agitation or anxiety
+- Agitation or anxiety.

-- Tinnitus (ringing in the ears)
+- Tinnitus (ringing in the ears).